 3.00 credit hours

 This course is focused on engaging groups of students in identifying, analyzing and making decisions on real-world corporate financial problems.
-Teams of students will be assigned to a specific client situation drawn from one of three general areas: (i) mergers and acquisitions (involving corporations and/or leveraged buyout firms), (ii) public equities (IPOs and/or equity research) and (iii) corporate financial policies and transactions.
-This course is structured to be a capstone experience that allows students to leverage the broad range of skills, tools and approaches introduced throughout the program.
-It is intended to provide an important bridge from work in the classroom to the unstructured, chaotic nature of real world business.
+Teams of students will be assigned to a specific client situation drawn from one of four general areas: (i) mergers and acquisitions (involving corporations and/or leveraged buyout firms), (ii) public equities (IPOs and/or equity research), (iii) corporate financial policies and transactions or (iv) real estate.
+Learning will include lectures, structured problem solving using live case studies and an in-depth project in which will evaluate an actual current business opportunity and present it to a panel of industry veterans.
+In addition to learning deeper financial skills, the course will enhance unstructured problem solving, project management, team building and high level communications skills.
+Offered as BAFI 490 and MSFI 490.